NewsCred marketing website

 Love how you're handling detection at the source instead of just patching symptoms.
 Proactive anomaly detection is so needed, especially as systems get more complex.

-The one-two punch of Observability Day and AI Week yielded more sign-ups than we were able to accommodate (a good problem to have!), given the overhead of manually onboarding teams' services during the early access phase.
+• The one-two punch of Observability Day and AI Week yielded more sign-ups than we were able to accommodate (a good problem to have!), given the overhead of manually onboarding teams' services during the early access phase.
 This was certainly not detrimental to the project, but additional usage would have provided more, helpful user data about our MVP's capabilities and usability.

-Despite the enthusiasm expressed by so many teams during the early access phase, we were surprised to see low and slow adoption over the remainder of the quarter.
-We believed the delays were a symptom of poor timing — the latter of half of Q4 is a challenging time given the holidays and competing end-of-year priorities like OKRs, reporting, and planning.
+• Despite the enthusiasm expressed by so many teams during the early access phase, we were surprised to see low and slow adoption over the remainder of the quarter.
+We believed these delays were a symptom of poor timing — the latter of half of Q4 is a challenging time given the holidays and competing end-of-year priorities like OKRs, reporting, and planning.